Hongweihuo-Lab/BSS-GED/README.md

            GED computation; and otherwise, we perform the threshold-based graph similarity search.
        (6) w is the beam width.

-## Contributors
+## Paper

-### paper
-Xiaoyang Chen, Hongwei Huo, Jun Huan, and Jeffrey S. Vitter.
+X. Chen, H. Huo, J. Huan, and J. S. Vitter.
 An Efficient Algorithm for Graph Edit Distance Computation.
-Knowledge-Based Systems, 2019, 163: 762–775.
+Knowledge-Based Systems, 163: 762–775, 2019.

 ### Feedback
 Report bugs to <jackcxy@126.com>.
 Your feedback and test results are welcome.